Ravi-Rajpurohit/dotfiles/roocode/.roo/rules/02-typescript.md

 ## TypeScript Usage

 - Use TypeScript for all code; prefer types over interfaces.
-- Avoid enums; use maps instead.
+- Avoid enums; use JavaScript objects or TypeScript unions instead.
 - Use functional components with TypeScript types.

 ### Type Inference